-Uganda Ebola outbreak 'coming to an end': WHOSeptember 3rd, 2012 in Diseases, Conditions, Syndromes /
+Uganda Ebola outbreak 'coming to an end': WHOSeptember 3, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Uganda's latest outbreak of the deadly Ebola virus appears to be over, the World Health Organisation said Monday, pointing out that no new cases had been confirmed for the past month.